J0hn-SC/PruebaTecnica/README.md

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.
-The project has the objective to be used as a RP Platform, it has all the encesary functionalities to work with Products, and to make Reports about Sales
+The project has the objective to be used as a RP Platform, it has all the necesary functionalities to work with Products, and to make Reports about Sales.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: